Multi-Winner Voting with Approval Preferences: The Core

 \subsubsection{Relaxation by Constraining the Space of Deviations}

 Yet another approach to relaxing the core property is to prohibit only certain types of deviations.
 As we have already explained at the beginning of this section, EJR can be viewed as a restricted variant of the core property: It prohibits the deviations of groups of voters towards outcomes $T$ on which the deviating voters unanimously agree.
-Intuitively, if a group $V$ agrees on all candidates from $T$, then it is easier for such a group to synchronize and to deviate, thus EJR can be viewed as the minimal restricted variant of the core.
-Motivated by the same arguments \citet{pet-sko:laminar} considered other restricted variants of the core property.
+Intuitively, if a group $V$ agrees on all candidates from $T$, then it is easier for such a group to synchronise and to deviate, thus EJR can be viewed as the minimal restricted variant of the core.
+Motivated by the same arguments, \citet{pet-sko:laminar} considered other restricted variants of the core property.

-A \emph{committee property} is a set of triples $(A, k, W)$, where $(A, k)$ is an election instance and $W$ is a size-$k$ committee.
+A \emph{committee property} is a set of triples $(A', k', W')$, where $(A', k')$ is an election instance and $W'$ is a size-$k'$ committee.
 We write $A|_V$ for profile $A$ restricted to voters in $V\subseteq N$.

-\begin{definition}[\citep{pet-sko:laminar}] Let $\mathcal{P}$ be a committee property.
-Given an instance $(A, k)$ we say that a pair $(V, T)$, with $V \subseteq N, T \subseteq C$, is an \emph{allowed deviation} from a committee $W$ if \begin{inparaenum}[(1)] \item $\frac{|T|}{k} \leq \frac{|V|}{n}$, \item $|A(i) \cap T| > |A(i) \cap W|$ for each $i \in V$, and \item $T$ has property $\mathcal{P}$, i.e., $(A|_V, |T|, T) \in \mathcal{P}$. \end{inparaenum} An ABC rule $\calR$ satisfies the \emph{core subject to $\mathcal{P}$} if for each instance $(A, k)$ and each winning committee $W \in \calR(A, k)$ there exists no allowed deviation. \end{definition}
+\begin{definition}[\citet{pet-sko:laminar}] Let $\mathcal{P}$ be a committee property.
+Given an instance $(A, k)$, we say that a pair $(V, T)$, with $V\neq \emptyset$, $V \subseteq N$, $T \subseteq C$, is an \emph{allowed deviation} from a committee $W$ if \begin{inparaenum}[(1)] \item $\frac{|T|}{k} \leq \frac{|V|}{n}$, \item $|A(i) \cap T| > |A(i) \cap W|$ for each $i \in V$, and \item $T$ has property $\mathcal{P}$, i.e., $(A|_V, |T|, T) \in \mathcal{P}$. \end{inparaenum} An ABC rule $\calR$ satisfies the \emph{core subject to $\mathcal{P}$} if for each instance $(A, k)$ and each winning committee $W \in \calR(A, k)$ there exists no allowed deviation. \end{definition}

-For example, let $\mathcal{P}_{\mathrm{coh}}$ be a committee property such that $(A,k, W) \in \mathcal{P}_{\mathrm{coh}}$ if and only if $A(i) = W$ for all voters $i$ in the domain of $A$; we call $\mathcal{P}_{\mathrm{coh}}$ cohesiveness (cf.\ \Cref{def:cohesivness}).
+For example, let $\mathcal{P}_{\mathrm{coh}}$ be a committee property such that $(A', k', W') \in \mathcal{P}_{\mathrm{coh}}$ if and only if $W' \subseteq A'(i)$ for all voters $i$ in the domain of $A'$; we call $\mathcal{P}_{\mathrm{coh}}$ cohesiveness (cf.\ \Cref{def:cohesiveness}).
 Then, EJR can be equivalently defined as the core subject to cohesiveness.

-Rule~X satisfies core subject to priceability with equal payments, which is a stronger variant of the priceability (\Cref{def:priceability}), yet weaker than cohesiveness~\citep{pet-sko:laminar}.
+The Method of Equal Shares satisfies core subject to priceability with equal payments, which is a variant of priceability that additionally requires that voters must pay the same amount of virtual budget for the same candidate (cf. \Cref{def:priceability}); priceability with equal payments is thus stronger than priceability, yet weaker than cohesiveness~\cite{pet-sko:laminar}.
 It is an open question whether the core subject to weaker (yet still natural) types of constraints is always non-empty.